 - Sending out an email to your team or company

 - Having a dedicated Slack channel for ongoing feedback

 6. Get another one on the books, ASAP

 Test early and often.

-The best part of user testing is that you build empathy for your user, which in turn builds momentum in the team.
-It’s a quick way to build alignment on where you’re sprinting.
-So, make it a habit for yourself and your team by scheduling user tests on a recurring basis.
+The best part of user testing is that you build empathy for your user, which in turn builds momentum and alignment within your team.
+So make it a habit for yourself and your team by scheduling user tests on a recurring basis.

 Ready to start testing?

 Join us at User Test Fest (aka the best fest) for a night of fun and feedback.
 Subscribe for updates or reach out to firstname.lastname@example.org to find out when we’ll be in town.